UConn vs. Ohio State Predictions & Picks - Women's NCAA Tournament Sweet 16

 UConn Schedule Analysis

-- On November 27, the Huskies picked up their best win of the season, an 86-79 victory over the Iowa Hawkeyes, who rank No. 3 in the AP's Top 25.
+- The Huskies' best victory this season came against the Iowa Hawkeyes, a squad ranked inside the AP's Top 25 (No. 3).
+The Huskies brought home the 86-79 win at a neutral site on November 27.

-- The Huskies have tied for the second-most Quadrant 1 wins in the country (14).
+- The Huskies have tied for the second-most Quadrant 1 wins in the nation (14).

-- The Huskies have tied for the 15th-most Quadrant 3 victories in the country (nine).
+- The Huskies have nine wins over Quadrant 3 opponents, tied for the 15th-most in the country.

 UConn 2022-23 Best Wins